awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/10_prerequisites/31_resize_ebs.md

 ![](/images/nextflow-on-aws-batch/prerequisites/resize_ebs_1.png)

-And chose a new volume size (e.g. 100GB)
+And chose a new volume size (e.g. 100GB).

 ![](/images/nextflow-on-aws-batch/prerequisites/resize_ebs_2.png)

+{{% notice info %}}
+Please make sure that the changes went through and the EBS volume now reflects the new size of the volume.
+{{% /notice %}}

 ## Resize FS